(L to R) Zainab, Aslam, Aabshaar & Shahid

 Delhi

-This festival was space for meaningful dialogue, where we come together as curators, participants, and audiences to explore what independence and social justice mean to us.
+This festival was a space for meaningful dialogue, where we come together as curators, participants, and audiences to explore what independence and social justice mean to us.
 Through films, sound art, and visual work, we celebrate the everyday stories of individuals and communities, highlighting their struggles, hopes, and triumphs.
 Our goal is to encourage reflection on how concepts like swatantra, samajaik nyay, and azadi play out in our daily lives.

 As we gathered to mark the 77th Independence Day, we aimed to bridge the gap between personal experiences and broader social themes.
 Through facilitated conversations, we want our audience to connect deeply with the stories they see and to express their own relationship with these ideas.
 Audiences connected deeply with the stories they saw and expressed their own relationship with these ideas.
 By the end of the day, everyone left with a renewed sense of connection to our democratic values and the stories that shape them.